lokothodida-bud/rnd-kill-the-wabbit/README.md

    - Potential downside on webhooks: what happens if the responding server fails?
      - A deadletter queue for a specific client's messages that have failed?
 5. In practice, how would this look?

+# Massive benefit discovered
+It is easy to build up "view model" joiner services to cache information that joins across service boundaries - makes for microservices that have very little infrastructure to care about, and which store a small subset of information

 # Investigation links
 - YOW!
 2011 Jim Webber - Domain-Driven Design for RESTful Systems: https://www.youtube.com/watch?v=aQVSzMV8DWc